CHL

 Who is a CHL holder?

 The Texas Concealed Handgun License law went into effect on September 1, 1995.
-As of December 31, 2009, Texas had over 400,000 active Concealed Handgun License Holders.
-That number continues to grow as more and more Texas residents recognize that personal defense is both a right and a responsibility.
+As of December 31, 2012, Texas had over 750,000 active Concealed Handgun License Holders.
+Approximately 30% are women.
+The number of CHL holders continues to grow as more and more Texas residents recognize that personal defense is both a right and a responsibility.

 Police budgets are strained throughout the state and that trend is likely to continue.
 Even when police departments are fully staffed, they are more likely to show up after a crime has been committed rather than being available to prevent the crime.